Hands-On Tutorial: Plugin Store¶

 merchant_idcolumn of the dataset.

-Run the recipe and explore the output dataset merchant_census_tracts.
-You can see that the dataset contains geographical information about the census tract ID and the state, county, and block codes.
-For more details on the returned codes, see the Census Geocoder Documentation.
+You can see that the output dataset contains geographical information about the census tract ID and the state, county, and block codes.

 Join the Datasets¶